dsgrid/dsgrid/docs/source/tutorials/query_dataset.rst

 use data from the dsgrid registry stored on NREL's HPC Kestrel cluster, and the same data stored on `OEDI <https://data.openei.org/>`_.

-This tutorial will use the `tempo dataset <https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project>`_ as an example
+This tutorial will use the `state_level_simplified` dataset from the `tempo project <https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project>`_ as an example.

 Query objectives
 ================
 This query will accomplish the following:

 - Read data from Kestrel filesystem and OEDI s3 bucket
-- Filter data for given model years, state/country, and scenario
+- Filter data for given model years, geography, scenario, and other dimensions
 - Export the query results to a pandas dataframe or a csv

 Required Knowledge